Cloudouble/stellar-js-worker-sdk/compare.md

 The code examples will be drawn from the examples found in the [JS Stellar SDK](https://github.com/stellar/js-stellar-sdk), and attempt to reproduce the same functionality using the [Stellar JS Worker SDK](https://github.com/Cloudouble/stellar-js-worker-sdk).

 **Note**: at the time of writing (February 2024) the JS Worker SDK is still in early development and lacks many features of the mature [JS Stellar SDK](https://github.com/stellar/js-stellar-sdk).
-This document will be updated as the JS Worker SDK matures.
+This document will be updated as the *Stellar JS Worker SDK* matures.

 ## Querying Horizon